 Santa Catalina is supposedly the best surf spot in all of Panama and is becoming a very popular tourist destination.
-Unfortunately, we were there in dead season.
+Unfortunately, we were there in the dead season.
 Even the surf was nonexistent.
 There was literally nothing to do except eat, read and sleep, which isn’t necessarily a bad thing!

 Most hotels and hostels were closed, as were most restaurants.
 However, we managed to find the perfect spot, Cabañas Las Palmeras.
 We had our own bungalow with en suite bathroom, on a slope of green grass dotted with palm trees, and at the bottom, there was a small patio with two hammocks overlooking the sea below and Isla Coiba in the distance.
 Would definitely recommend this place!